dropps07/Blockchain-DEX/README.md

  * How can you build a dummy decentralised exchange with an automated market maker in Node.js
  # Concepts covered
- * AMM (Automated Market Makers) // Liquidity pool // constant product formula is as follows x * y = k where the avraible X represents the quantity of the assest in liquidity pools where as y represents the quantity of the other assest
+ * AMM (Automated Market Makers) // Liquidity pool // constant product formula is as follows x * y = k where the a varaible X represents the quantity of the assest in liquidity pools where as y represents the quantity of the other assest
  # for Example
  * Lets say we have 20cr + 10 houses to sell and we combine it into our asset pool hence, making it a liquidity pool Acc to formula 10 * 200 = 200
  # We will be learning the funds provided or withdrawn exchanges Using AUTOMATED MARKET MAKER (AMM)